-Another archaeological site in the Tentative List is Kültepe which was the capital of the ancient Kingdom of Kanesh.
-The site of Kültepe was the centre of culture and commerce among Anatolia, Syria, and Mesopotamia by the end of the 3rd millennium B.C. and especially during the first quarter of the 2nd millennium B.C.
+Kültepe which was the capital of the ancient Kingdom of Kanesh and was the centre of culture and commerce among Anatolia, Syria, and Mesopotamia by the end of the 3rd millennium B.C. and especially during the first quarter of the 2nd millennium B.C.
 Kültepe-Kanesh became the core settlement for Assyrian merchants in Anatolia and thus, it is not only a site of utmost importance for Anatolian archaeology, but also important with the private archives of the Assyrian residents who have yielded 23,500 clay tablets and envelopes to date.
 Unlike royal or temple archives discovered in other ancient centres, the cuneiform archives of Kültepe-Kanesh represent the single largest body of private texts in the ancient Near East.

-The Yesemek Stone Quarry and Sculpture Workshop from the Hittite period is another important center of the ancient world where the Late Hittite technology and the art of stone sculpture can be observed.
-Yesemek is unique, not only because it was the largest open-air sculpture workshop of the Ancient Near East, but also due to the fact that it still has a number of preliminary study sculptures within it.
+The Yesemek Quarry and Sculpture Workshop from the Hittite period is another important center of the ancient world where the Late Hittite technology and the art of stone sculpture can be observed.
+Yesemek is unique, not only because it was the largest openair sculpture workshop of the Ancient Near East, but also due to the fact that it still has a number of preliminary study sculptures within it.
 At the same time, it is possible to learn many stages, from the cutting of the stone blocks at the stone quarry up to making different types of sculptural maquettes.